gigantocypris/CT_NVAE/NOTES.md

 13946277
 13946278

-Looks like multinode training is working!
+Looks like multinode training is working! (note: not really, see August 16)

 Fixed cpus_per_task and increased to 4 nodes:
 13946742